 Note: You will also need to install the game system that is meant to be used with this game world before you will be able to launch it.

 Launching a world begins the process of creating a server with a live game for your players to connect to.
 Once a world is launched a login screen will be available for players to join the game from.
 It will display the world title, background image, next session, session time, and world description.

 Users can select the user account they want to log in with, which may require an access key, depending on how a game master has configured the users in the game world.

 Once a world has been created it will be placed into the list of available game worlds in the Game World tab of the Foundry main menus.
 The Edit World button opens the edit world dialog which allows you to change certain details about the game world such as the title, background image, next session date and time, and the world description.

 You cannot change the game data path or game system once the game world has been created.

 Reset User Access Keys

-When this option is toggled the associated world will have all of the user passwords blanked, including any gamemaster level users.
-This is useful for regaining access to a game world where passwords have been forgotten or lost.
+When this option is toggled the associated world will have all of the user access keys blanked, including any gamemaster level users.
+This is useful for regaining access to a game world where access keys have been forgotten or lost.

 To set new access keys you will need to launch the game world and enter the user management menu.
 You can find more information on user configuration in the Users and Permissions article.